 Old coal-fired power plants block EU climate and energy goals – retirement is the only solution

-Brussels, 18 November 2015.
 Old, inflexible coal-fired plants are hindering European climate protection goals and a long-term, cost-effective and secure power supply for the region.
 The planned reform of the European Union’s power market regulation will not change that.
 Therefore, the EU should develop a strategy for the socially compatible shutdown of old, inflexible and climate-damaging power plants in addition to power-market reform.
 Such strategy would render the politically agreed expansion of renewable energies in Europe easier and cheaper.
 Agora Energiewende and the Regulatory Assistance Project (RAP) highlight the need for such a strategy in their latest research paper.
-The paper was published at the occasion of the first status report of the Energy Union, which Maroš Šefčovič, Vice President of the European Commission, presented today in Brussels.
+The paper was published at the occasion of the first status report of the Energy Union, which Maroš Šefčovič, Vice President of the European Commission, presented on 18 November in Brussels.

 The European Union has set itself climate and energy goals similar to those of Germany.
 The European Commission expects that renewable energy sources will generate approximately 50 percent of power in the EU by 2030 - above all from volatile wind and photovoltaics.
 “This shows the much needed transformation to a more flexible energy system has been on the EU’s agenda for a while.
 Unfortunately, up until now, there has been no coherent strategy to realise such a transition”, says Dr Patrick Graichen, Director of Agora Energiewende.
 “The efforts by the European Commission to create a European Energy Union with consistent climate and energy policies are very welcome.
 However, the current power market in conjunction with low prices for CO2 certificates is delaying the shutdown of old and inflexible coal power plants.
 This makes the much-needed expansion of flexible and environmentally friendly energy sources more expensive than necessary.
 It is time the European Union reacts to this situation and develops a ‘smart retirement strategy’ to ensure that old, inflexible and high-carbon capacity will be successively retired from the power system.”